 The Admin Committee is responsible for organising events directly related to the Club’s “in-house” activities.

 Christmas Sleigh – ownership formally taken from the Carnforth Round Table in 2006.
 The sleigh visits Carnforth and the surrounding area most evenings in the run up to Christmas to raise money for local charities.
-Commences on Monday 3rd December until Monday 17 December 2019.
+This hopefully will take place commencing in early December.

 The role of the club Marketing, Membership and Public Relations committee is to actively promote and publicise club activities in order to attract and engage new members.
 Our club members make it possible to serve communities at home and around the world.
 These members support Rotary’s work and develop into leaders.

 Our aim is to ensure that the club reflects the diverse professions and cultures of the local community.
 The skills and experience of our members help us to make a positive change both locally and internationally.

 Membership is by invitation, but anyone of good character who believes in high ethical standards may join.
 Please contact our Secretary, Cliff Randall for more information Email: email@example.com.

 The Rotary Foundation is the charitable trust fund of Rotary International.
 It is Rotary’s own charity and belongs to every member world-wide.
 The creation of the fund was proposed at the 1917 convention of Rotary International held in Atlanta, Georgia by RI President Arch Klumph “for the purpose of doing good in the world in charitable, educational and other avenues of community progress”.